-From planning conferences and business travel to designing more efficient facilities and packaging, we are continually working to improve our environmental performance.
-One of the areas we focus on is our energy use and greenhouse gas (GHG) emissions, since those represent the most significant environmental impacts from our operations.
-Over the past several years we’ve made great strides in becoming more carbon-efficient.
-In fact, our footprint is 38.1% smaller in absolute terms than the base year, fiscal year 2009.
+From planning conferences and business travel to designing more efficient facilities we continually work to improve our environmental performance.
+We focus primarily on energy use and greenhouse gas (GHG) emissions, since those represent the most significant environmental impacts from our operations.

-As part of a recently implemented strategic meetings management program, we educate our meeting planners and the hotels we partner with about sustainability issues and industry standards.
+As part of our strategic meetings management program, we educate our meeting planners and the hotels we partner with about sustainability issues and industry standards.

-Through this program, we also measure the carbon impact of meeting-related travel and rate the hotels we use for accommodations and meetings in terms of energy use, waste management, and water conservation among other sustainability factors.
-During its first year, this program saved Autodesk $1 million.
+Through this program, we also measure the carbon impact of meeting-related travel and rate the hotels we use for accommodations and meetings in terms of energy use, waste management, water conservation, and other sustainability factors.
+During fiscal year 2015, this program saved Autodesk more than $1 million.

-Eventually, we hope this program will help us set carbon budgets for meetings the same way we set financial budgets.
+Eventually, we hope this program will help us establish carbon budgets for meetings the same way we set financial budgets.

-We recently opened our San Francisco Pier 9 workshop—a LEED-Platinum certified facility with a dedicated solar photovoltaic system.
-The power this system generates will save more than 43 metric tons of carbon dioxide emissions per year compared with using standard utility power, the equivalent of planting more than 1,100 trees.
+In 2013, we opened our San Francisco Pier 9 workshop—a LEED-Platinum certified facility with a dedicated solar photovoltaic system.
+The power this system generates saves more than 43 metric tons of carbon dioxide emissions per year compared with using standard utility power, the equivalent of planting more than 1,100 trees.